alignalghii/reversed-polish-notation-translator/README.md

 ```

 This fits indeed into the array reduce/fold main scheme of the task.
 As we can see, this reducer algorithm itself consists of case analysis, and delegates its task onto smaller case delegate functions.
 The details can be read further below in the `PostFixContext` module file.
-There a two stacks, and we transpfer items from one stack onto the other one governed by the current symbol under procession, in a pure fold/reduce manner.
+The `PostFixContext` datatype is a pair of two *stacks*, and the most importatnt operation on it is to transfer items from one stack onto the other one, governed by the current symbol under procession, in a pure fold/reduce manner.

-Why have we dissected even this main reducer function into stadalone cases and established a standalone separate delegate case function for each case?
-Better unit testability, and maybe also a prospect for future generalization and potential discovery interesting or deeper algebraic properties.
+We dissected even this “purified” main reducer/fold function into stadalone cases and established a standalone separate delegate case function for each case, in order to enable unit testability for each case, and maybe also explore better possible underlying algebraic properties.

 ---
 [[To the top of this README]](#readme) •|||• [[To project source]](#top)